As a busy mom, it may feel like a mission impossible to make time for exercise – but it is doable!

 Here are a few tips on how to create a healthy life balance and arrange time for your workouts, even when you’re feeling overwhelmed by what life is throwing at you.

-Finding a healthy balance as a Mum can be an arduous task.
-There is always so much to fit in and generally never enough time between work; kids and tending the house chores.
+Finding a healthy balance as a mom can be an arduous task.
+There is always so much to fit in and generally never enough time between work, kids and everyday chores.

 Many women tend to put their needs last.
-While they ensure the entire family is on track, it leaves no personal time to recuperate or rejuvenate which is an unhealthy space to be in.
+While they ensure the rest of the family is on track, they neglect personal time to recharge, which is an unsustainable space to be in.

 The organization and planning of a household needs to be a family discussion and schedule, set up as a roster system.

 The trick is to make a conscious effort to get organized.
-All the people living in the house help and it must be a team effort, otherwise it will not work.
+All the people living in the house need to help and it must be a team effort – otherwise it won’t work.

-The family schedule will contain all details of the coming and going of people, as well as a dinner menu and chores to be completed daily/weekly.
-Search online for some easy to use weekly schedules, that can be downloaded free of charge.
+The family schedule should contain all details of people coming and going, as well as a dinner menu and chores to be completed daily/weekly.
+Search online for some easy to use weekly schedules, that you can download for free.

 Open communication with all family members is integral.

 The best time to do this is at dinner on Sunday night.
 Use this time together as a family to discuss what each person needs to get done that week.
 Be sure to include sporting commitments, work meetings, catch ups with friends etc. and then discuss how everyone can contribute to achieving the plan.